 It outlines the contours of multilateralism and highlights the exceptional role that Geneva plays on the international level, while revealing some of the little-known aspects of multilateral diplomacy.
 The documents exhibited invite visitors both to understand the place of multilateralism in the functioning of the contemporary international system and start thinking about its evolution and future.

-- The UN Museum Geneva is situated in the Library Building (B), Palais des Nations 8-14, Avenue de la Paix, Geneva (access through the Pregny Gate, Visitors entrance).
+- The UN Museum Geneva is situated in the Library Building (B), Palais des Nations 8-14, Avenue de la Paix, Geneva (access through the Peace Gate, Visitors entrance).
+Please read our information on temporary access to the Palais des Nations.

 - Visits upon written request only for groups of minimum 12 persons.